 To apply for aid and attendance or housebound benefits, write to a VA regional office.
 Please include copies of any evidence, preferably a report from an attending physician or a nursing home, validating the need for aid and attendance or housebound type care.
 The report should contain sufficient detail to determine whether there is disease or injury producing physical or mental impairment, loss of coordination, or conditions affecting the ability to dress and undress, to feed oneself, to attend to sanitary needs, and to keep oneself ordinarily clean and presentable.
 In addition, it is necessary to determine whether the claimant is confined to the home or immediate premises.

-Payments: The payment rate effective Oct.
-1, 2012, is $987 a month for full-time school attendance, with lesser amounts for part-time.
+The payment rate effective Oct.
+1, 2013, is $1,003 a month for full-time school attendance, with lesser amounts for part- time.
 Benefits are paid for full-time training up to 45 months or the equivalent in part-time training.

 Children of those who died in the line of duty on or after Sept.
 11, 2001, are potentially eligible to use Post-9/11 GI Bill benefits.
 Refer to Chapter 4, “Education and Training”, for more details.

-Children of Women Vietnam Veterans Born with Certain Birth Defects: Biological children of women Veterans who served in Vietnam at any time during the period beginning on Feb.
-28, 1961 and ending on May 7, 1975, may be eligible for certain benefits because of birth defects associated with the mother's service in Vietnam that resulted in a permanent physical or mental disability.
+Biological children of women Veterans who served in Vietnam at any time during the period beginning on Feb.
+28, 1961, and ending on May 7, 1975, may be eligible for certain benefits because of birth defects associated with the mother’s service in Vietnam that resulted in a permanent physical or mental disability.

 The covered birth defects do not include conditions due to family disorders, birth-related injuries, or fetal or neonatal infirmities with well-established causes.
 A monetary allowance is paid at one of four disability levels based on the child’s degree of permanent disability.

-The Department of Veterans Affairs offers several burial and memorial benefits for eligible survivors and dependents.
-These benefits may include internment at a state or national Veterans cemetery, plot, marker and more.
-To learn more about these and other benefits please refer to Chapter 7 of this guide.
+The Department of Veterans Affairs offers several burial and memo rial benefits for eligible survivors and dependents.
+These benefits may include interment at a state, tribal or national Veterans cemetery, plot, marker and more.
+To learn more about these and other benefits please refer to Chapter 8 of this guide.